Tony Beasley: Managerial and coaching career

 In 2011, Beasley returned to the Nationals as manager of the Double-A Harrisburg Senators; then, in 2012–2013, he skippered Washington's top affiliate, the Syracuse Chiefs of the Triple-A International League.
 The following year, in 2014, Beasley was the co-field-coordinator of instruction in the Washington Nationals' minor-league system.

 In addition to his regular season managerial duties, Beasley also managed the Mesa Desert Dogs during the Arizona Fall League in 2004, guiding the club to an 18-13 record and a first-place finish in the National Division (his club lost out to the Mesa Solar Sox in the Championship Series).
-After serving as a player/coach for the AA Carolina Mudcats and the Class A Lynchburg Hillcats in 1998, Beasley began his full-time coaching career as the Hitting Coach with the GCL Pirates in 1999.
+After serving as a player/coach for the Double-A Carolina Mudcats and the Single-A Lynchburg Hillcats in 1998, Beasley began his full-time coaching career as the hitting coach with the rookie-level Gulf Coast League Pirates in 1999.
 He worked in the same capacity with Lynchburg in 2000.

+At the end of 2014, Beasley left the Nationals to join the Texas Rangers as their third-base coach.
+In August 2022, after the firing of manager Chris Woodward, Beasley was appointed interim manager for the rest of 2022 season, and managed 48 games.
+Following the hiring of Bruce Bochy in 2023, he went back to being the third-base coach.
+At the end of 2025, Beasley left the Rangers to pursue other opportunities.

+On November 15, 2025, Beasley was hired to serve as the third base coach for the Pittsburgh Pirates.

 Personal life

+Beasley is a Christian.
+He is married to Stacy Beasley.
+They have one son.

 On February 19, 2016, Beasley was diagnosed with rectal cancer, forcing him to miss the start of the 2016 season.
-He was declared cancer-free in December 2016 and returned to his position as third base coach in 2017.
+He was declared cancer-free in December 2, 2016 and returned to his position as third base coach in 2017.
+In 2021, five years later, he still continued to show no signs of cancer.